horejsek/python-fastjsonschema/README.rst

     pip install fastjsonschema

-Support for Python 3.3 and higher.
+Support only for Python 3.3 and higher.

 Documentation
 -------------